10 Of The Cosiest Pubs In York To Enjoy A Pint

-You’ve pottered the Shambles, gazed in awe at the stunning Minster, and now it’s time to escape the winter chill of York.
+You’ve pottered the Shambles and gazed in awe at the stunning Minster, and now it’s time to escape the colder months in York.
 Something that we pub connoisseurs here at The Yorkshireman can certainly help with.
 Whether it’s a historic retreat you’re after or a hidden hideaway, we’ve rounded up the cosiest pubs to try out in York.
+But, what makes a pub cosy?
+We are talking deep, cosy chairs, warming fires and a nice warm ambience.

 1. Eagle & Child

-A cosy, warming pub just a short walk away from the Minster, the Eagle & Child provides a bright and airy vibe, complete with comfy leather booth-style seating, cosy snugs complete with armchairs, and a menu packed with traditional pub fare.
+A cosy pub just a short walk away from the Minster, the Eagle & Child provides a bright and airy vibe, complete with comfy leather booth-style seating, cosy snugs complete with armchairs, and a menu packed with traditional pub fare.
 Because what more could you want on a cold winter day?
+We’d recommend exploring this place as it is quintessential York, with its cosy rooms and uneven floors – and make sure you get a glance at the menu as there are some tasty treats on there.
 Eagle & Child, 9 High Petergate, York, YO1 7EN.

 2. Ye Olde Starre Inne